 Treatment Including Supplements

 - If desired, your Renew Youth team can check your nutrient levels via lab testing.

 - We will take into consideration factors such as: hair loss, weight gain, stress level, bone health, anemia, sleep habits, and anything else relevant in terms of medical history, diet, physical condition, and lifestyle.

 - Follow-up lab tests can be ordered as appropriate.

 Remember that supplements are not FDA-regulated, and products available from many sources (including drug stores and big box stores) are often lacking in key compounds.
 Similarly, they often contain adulterated ingredients and fillers.
 In general, potency and purity are frequently lacking.

-We are acutely aware of the challenges this creates, and in an effort to solve the problem, have put together a line of supplements that are available for purchase online.
-Our formulas have been thoroughly researched and vetted by our staff, and ingredients are pure, and of the proper strength and potency.
-Most importantly, everything is 3rd party tested, so you know that what the label says is in the bottle, is what’s actually in the bottle.
+We are acutely aware of the challenges this creates, and in an effort to solve this problem, we have put together a line of supplements that are available for purchase online.
+Our formulas have been thoroughly researched and vetted by our staff, ingredients are pure, and of the proper strength and potency.
+Most importantly, all of our supplements are 3rd party tested, so you know that what the label says is in the bottle, is what’s actually in the bottle.
 Renew Youth clients can conveniently purchase supplements through their accounts, and the general public is welcome to purchase through our online store by clicking here.